ITU-BDSA2024-GROUP4/Chirp/README.md

 A social media platform.

+The platform is live at: https://bdsagroup4chirprazor.azurewebsites.net/

 ## Deployment

-To run our project go the src/Chirp.Web folder:
+To run our project locally go the src/Chirp.Web folder:

 ```bash
   cd src/Chirp.Web